 a.
-Belts must be leather, braided leather, or fabric in the solid colors of black, brown, gray, navy blue or khaki.
-Belts and buckles must be inconspicuous and not attract attention.
-Belts are required to be worn properly with all pants or shorts - this means that the belt must go through all the belt loops on the pants, be properly fastened or buckled, and the "end" of the belt must not be allowed to hang down (excess length must be pulled through the belt loops if there is any).
+Belts must be leather, braided leather, or fabric in the solid colors of black, brown or khaki only.
+Belts are required to be worn properly with all pants or shorts - this means that the belt must go through all the belt loops on the pants, be properly fastened or buckled, and the "end" of the belt must not be allowed to hang down (it must also go through the loops if there is excess).
 The belt must also be tightened enough to prohibit the student's pants or shorts from sagging below the hips.
 Large, decorative, or elaborate belt buckles are not permitted.

 b.
-Socks, stockings, tights or hose may only be in solid colors of black, khaki or white.
+Socks, stockings, tights or hose may only be in school solid colors such as red, black, or white.
 Clear or skin-colored hose are also acceptable.
 Fishnet or other patterned stockings or hose are not permitted.
 Stockings, tights, or hose must cover the full length of the student's legs and feet - leg warmers are not permitted.